diku-dk/futhark/docs/man/futhark-test.rst

 OPTIONS
 =======

---nobuffer
+--notty
-  Print each result on a line by itself, without buffering.
+  Print each result on a line by itself, without line buffering.

 --exclude=tag
   Ignore benchmarks with the specified tag.